RealOrangeOne/theorangeone.net/content/posts/nebula-intro/index.md

 ### Performance

 Nebula is still pretty fast, and for regular use you'll be hard pushed to notice any issues.
 However, the default settings aren't tuned perfectly for performance.
 In my testing, I topped out at around 700MB symmetrical over a gigabit link.
 Now that's nothing to turn your nose up at, but there's definitely room for improvement.
-Wireguard sets the bar for what performance can be like for a VPN.
+WireGuard sets the bar for what performance can be like for a VPN.

 This performance issue **isn't** an issue with Nebula.
 Speaking with one of the original developers of Nebula, Slack have seen Nebula networks fully saturate 5 / 10 gigabit links without sweat.
 I was given some suggestions for how to boost the performance: